openedx/open-edx-proposals/oeps/change-transparency.rst

 Goals
 =====

 We propose a few ways to make it easy for developers to describe the changes they make to software.
 The nearer to the change that information is captured, the easier it will be to write, and the more accurate it will be.
+Changes made by developers are consumed by many people.
+The more the developer can explain the change, the more easily the change will be understood and used, and the more efficient the overall development process will be.

 Audiences